How much does Probate cost?

 Probate attorneys may charge an hourly fee or a percentage of the estate for the work they perform.
 I charge by the hour, and my retainer fee is $1,500.
 My fees are much lower than those of many attorneys, particularly the big law firms, who typically charge a percentage of the estate, or higher hourly rates.

 Big firms often charge 5 percent of the estate.
 For a $5 million estate, this would translate to attorney fees of $250,000 — a huge difference from my hourly fees.
 A typical fee for my total services on estate administration is less than $2,000.

 Probate does not need to be expensive in Kentucky.
 My experience enables me to handle Probate administration in a straightforward manner that saves my clients money.
 I want to instill confidence and common sense in my client (the personal representative of the Estate).
 If my client is so willing, the cost of my office’s services can be reduced significantly.

 How long does Probate take?

 Kentucky law requires that an estate be open for six (6) months.
 Many estates can be finalized and closed right after the six-month date.
 Of course, the amount of time that an estate stays open can vary depending on numerous factors.
 Most simply stated, if there are no problems, or problems are avoided, the estate can settle sooner.
 If there are problems, it is important that they be dealt with in a timely manner so that the estate can be settled sooner rather than later.

 Most of my Probate proceedings take from six to nine months, and rarely do they extend beyond a year and a half.

-Do I get paid for serving as an executor?
+Does a person get paid for serving as an Executor?